SalmaRedaBedair/IEEE_Tasks_Backend_commitee/Entry_Task.md

 </details>

 - Task
-    - Simply get feedback on what you understand and practice everything with the course
+    - Summarize what you understand from each video in a file and upload it to github or Google drive.